To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Co-labeling Covariance Validation

 To quantify how baseline choice affects identification, we progressively mix crowd labels into the expert baseline and track \(\lvert \kappa(\text{LLM},\text{expert})-\kappa(\text{LLM},\text{mixed}) \rvert\) as the crowd proportion \(\alpha\) increases; results are reported in Figure~\ref{fig:sensitive_crowd_expert}.
-Sensitivity is strongly task dependent. \emph{Dialog Intent Classification} exhibits a near-linear, steep rise up to around \( 0.20\) at \(\alpha=1\), indicating that substituting crowds for experts as reference baselines substantially changes the observed contrasts.
-This is precisely the scenario where increases in \(J\) can spuriously boost \(A_R\) under the crowd references. \emph{Connectedness Presence} also shows pronounced growth (especially for \(\alpha\ge 0.6\)), while \emph{Business Proposal Evaluation} and \emph{Review Attribute Detection} are relatively flat (\(\le 0.08\)), suggesting limited baseline-induced error for these tasks.
+Because crowd workers and LLMs may share systematic error modes on ambiguous items, introducing crowd labels can inflate the co-labeling covariance $J(c)$ identified in Lemma~\ref{lemma:bias-aware}; the rate of drift in $\kappa$ as $\alpha$ grows therefore provides a direct diagnostic for $J$'s empirical bite under each baseline regime.
+Sensitivity is strongly task-dependent. \emph{Business Proposal Evaluation} and \emph{Review Attribute Detection} are largely flat ($\le 0.08$), indicating that $J$ is empirically negligible for these tasks regardless of baseline choice. \emph{Dialog Intent Classification} exhibits a near-linear, steep rise up to around $0.20$ at $\alpha=1$, and \emph{Connectedness Presence} also shows pronounced growth for $\alpha \ge 0.6$---evidence that crowd workers and LLMs share substantial error modes on these tasks, exactly the pattern that inflates $J$.
 Non-monotonicity in \emph{Connectedness Classification} points to heterogeneous, non-systematic crowd deviations.
-These patterns are consistent with our methodological approach: when \((G^\star,H^\star)\) establishes a high-IAA, lower-error reference, pairwise ordered contrasts \(\Delta^{(P)}\) and \(\Delta^{(M)}\) are less confounded by co-labeling covariance.
-Observed improvements therefore more tightly track reductions in true measurement error, as formalized in Equation~\eqref{eq:err-reduction}.
+This task-level heterogeneity validates our use of high-IAA expert baselines to minimize $J$ across the board, while also flagging Dialog Intent Classification as the task where residual $J$ under expert baselines may be largest.